Lissy93/aliciasykes.com/README.md

 </a>
 </p>

 <!-- Project Commands -->

 ## Building and Deploying

-To deploy the app: Clone the repo, cd into it, install dependencies then build the app.
-You can then upload dist to any static hosting provider or CDN, or use the included node server with npm start.
+To deploy the app: Clone the repo, cd into it, install dependencies then build the app.<br>
+You can then upload `dist` to any static hosting provider or CDN, or use the included server.

 #### Project Commands
 - Fetch dependencies: `yarn install`